Abhijeet-Singh1/Fetch_Assessment/README.md

 ## Usage - Run the project on IDLE

-1. Inside the project folder, open the terminal again and write the following command:
+1. Inside the project folder, open the terminal and write the following command:

    `python -m idlelib.idle`